kellicain/kellicain.github.com/_posts/2021-01-09-tracing-a-circle.md

 <audio controls><source="/file/softbits_numen.mp3" type="audio/mpeg"></audio>

-a phone recorded first draft of a color of a feeling of three walls, three windows and a host of apparitions.
+a phone recorded first draft of a color of a feeling of three walls, three windows and a host of apparitions. _numen._